Requirements for Certificates, Degrees and University Transfer

 Continuous Enrollment

 Continuous enrollment is defined as enrollment in at least one transcripted course in at least one semester (Fall, Winter, Spring, or Summer) during an academic year.
-Students who do not meet the continuous enrollment condition specified above, and who re-enroll in the college, will fall under the catalog requirements for the academic year when re-enrolling at VVC.
+Students who do not meet the continuous enrollment condition specified above, and who re-enroll in the College, will fall under the catalog requirements for the academic year when re-enrolling at VVC.
 Consequences of not being continuously enrolled may include:

 - Loss of priority registration